TIBCOSoftware/mashling/README.md

 The `mashling-gateway` binary is what does the actual processing of requests and events according to the rules you've outlined in your `mashling.json` file.

-Detailed usage information, documentation, and examples can be found in the [mashling-gateway documentation](docs/README.md).
+Detailed usage information, documentation, and examples can be found in the [mashling-gateway documentation](docs/gateway/README.md).

 A simple usage example is:

 ```
-./mashling-gateway -config <path-to-mashling-config>
+./mashling-gateway -c <path-to-mashling-config>
 ```

 The default value of the `config` argument is `mashling.json`.